maranp/strassen-multiplication/README.md

 3. For lower sizes of matrix, multiplication is switched to traditional ijk multiplication as its not worth the overhead of blocked multiplication.

+   The configuration parameters for 2. and 3. can be set in config.h file.

 Limitations:
 1. Only square matrices of size in the order of power of 2 are supported.
    Other sizes can be supported by the method of dynamic peeling, but a TODO.